BG3-Community-Library-Team/bg3-community/Tutorials/Visual/getting-started-with-visual-modding.md

 There aren't any specific add-on preferences to set here, and once installed you should see this in the Outliner under Object properties (yellow square):

 ![blenderhelpers-outliner.png](/tutorials/getting_started_visual/blenderhelpers-outliner.png)

+Some notes about common settings:
+- **Export Order**: for exports with multiple meshes, the order of them needs to be set starting with 1.
+This order will be replicated in your VisualBank and is important for having the correct materials on the correct meshes.
+- **LOD Level**: LODs are less resource intensive/lower quality version of the same mesh intended to be loaded in the further zoomed out the game camera is.
+Most modders choose to delete all LODs but 0 (the highest quality).
+For this it is important to set the LOD Distance to 0m.
+- **LOD Distance**: The max distance the mesh loads with before the lower quality LOD loads in.
+I.e.
+  - LOD0 set to 6m: highest quality, working mesh.
+Will be loaded in until after 6m.
+  - LOD1 set to 12m: next lower quality, will load in after 6m.
+If there is a LOD3 it will load in after 12m.